-*- coding: utf-8 -*-

 rng = utils._coerce_rng(rng)

-while True: # works because most functions are non-canalizing
+# Rejection sampling; most Boolean functions are non-canalizing

 f = random_function_with_bias(n, bias=bias, rng=rng)